yugabyte/yugabyte-db/docs/content/preview/quick-start/explore/ysql.md

     CREATE INDEX
     ```

-1. You can schedule a daily refresh to re-compute the view in the background.
-Use the [REFRESH MATERIALIZED VIEW](../../../api/ysql/the-sql-language/statements/ddl_refresh_matview/) command to refresh the view.
+1. You can schedule a daily refresh to recompute the view in the background.
+Use the [REFRESH MATERIALIZED VIEW](../../../api/ysql/the-sql-language/statements/ddl_refresh_matview/) command to refresh the view:

     ```sql
     REFRESH MATERIALIZED VIEW report_sal_per_dept;